-Problem Statement 6 (Prioritized): Although students have shown growth from 2021 STAAR, on the 2022 3rd Grade STAAR Reading only 49% of students met or mastered grade level standards.
-Root Cause: Strategies and tools to increase high level comprehension skills are not implemented across grade levels and classrooms consistently.
+Problem Statement 4 (Prioritized): Although 3rd and 4th grade students have shown growth on the 2023 STAAR Reading Assessment, only 56% of students achieved the Meets level or above.
+Root Cause: Strategies and tools to increase high level comprehension skills and opportunities to practice short answer and extended constructed response are are not implemented across grade levels and classrooms with consistency and fidelity.